Health Care

 Market Justice

-This type of outpatient service provides a broad range of services, depending on the location.
+This type of outpatient service provides a broad range of services for communities, depending on the location.
 Ex include well-baby care and STI clinics

 Local public health departments